Bedrock-OSS/bedrock-wiki/docs/scripting/custom-commands.md

 ---
-title: Simple Chat Commands
+title: Custom Commands
-description: Custom commands using scripts.
+description: Learn how to create your own commands that can be used in chat, command blocks and elsewhere using scripts.
 category: Tutorials
-tags:
-    - experimental
 mentions:
     - cda94581
     - FrankyRay